WEST OAKLAND STORIES

 HILLARY.
 When I happened upon Hillary sitting on a curb, getting ready to "go out," she told me twice: I am doing this for myself."
 Her wife was sitting across the street (you can see her in the distant group of woman).
 When I saw Hillary's shoulders I asked if she was trans, and she said, "No, I'm all woman" and flashed me a glimpse of what seemed to be a vagina though not exactly in the right place.

 DIY SKATE-PARK.
 I happened upon this Do-it-Yourself skate-park when it was being built on a long abandoned lot next to a freeway, a recycling plant, and a junkyard.
 Tony, a skater and skate-park builder, set up an NGO to get $40,00 for materials, (most from local skaters and Thrasher Magazine) and built the park in just five months with volunteer labor.
-He had hoped the city would eventually bring in some toilets and dumpsters, but that hasn't happened; West Oakland councilwoman Lynette McElhanny still wants the park torn down.
+He had hoped the city would eventually bring in toilets and dumpsters, but that hasn't happened; West Oakland councilwoman Lynette McElhanny still wants the park torn down.
 She says it was an insult to the long-time black residents of the Lower Bottoms who weren't consulted before it was built.
-It's been four years now and the park is getting better and better and is in almost constant use.
+It's been four years now and the park is getting better and better and in almost constant use.
 Oakland did get another skatepark, about twice the size, but it cost $750,000.